issay-t/Quant_Research_Project/README.md

 > **Note:** Results reflect backtested performance and are not indicative of future returns.
 The high-volatility universe result is outsized due to the nature of the test universe — concentrated speculative names during a period of significant market recovery.
 The diversified universe result is the more conservative and realistic performance benchmark.

-*Full output reports including P&L curves and portfolio vs. S&P 500 comparisons are available in the `/output` folder.*
+*Full output reports including P&L curves and portfolio vs. S&P 500 comparisons are available in 'Backtest Output Summary.pdf'.*

 ---